kwpark-dev/IronHeart/README.md

 # IronHeart

 In this project, several representatives of modern RL approaches, especially deep learning-based, will be addressed.
-The learning capability is examined in "simple" Mujoco environments: InvertedPendulum-v5, Reacher-v5, and Hopper-v5.
+The learning capability is examined in "simple" Mujoco environments sucha s InvertedPendulum-v5, Reacher-v5, or Hopper-v5.
 The objectives are as follows.

 1. Brief taxonomy & chronicle
 2. The strategies and the implications
-3. "NAIVE" implementation based on the paper from scratch
+3. (Semi-) "NAIVE" implementation based on the paper from scratch
 4. Experiements
-5. How to improve
+5. Discussion

 Here, **"NAIVE" implementation** means following the learning strategy presented in the paper **without trick**.
 Sometimes authors don't reveal their full approach, which can lead to "exaggerated" performance unintentionally.
 I believe, it also helps to understand fundamental problems beneath modern RL algorithms.
-Please note that x axis indicates epochs therefore the batch size should be multiplied to represent them as steps.
 The robust evaluation should be done statistically rather than one-shot measurement.
-The experiments were not repeated multiple times.
+The experiments were not repeated multiple times (due to computation time).
 Thus, please do not jump to the conclusion based on these results.

 ## Deep Deterministic Policy Gradient (DDPG)